+Course: PHY 335-001

+Title: Data Analysis for Physicists

+Term: Fall 2024 Credit hours: 2

+Meeting days/time/location: CP111, TR 9:30-10:45 am

+Instructor Information

+Name: Christopher Crawford Email: c.crawford@uky.edu

+Office building and room number: CP281

+Office phone: (859) 257-2504, (859) 421-9612 (cell) Office hours: Wednesday and Thursday, 4-5 pm.

+Course Description

-Title: Data Analysis for Physicists Term: Fall 2023 Credit hours: 2 Meeting days/time/location: White Classroom Building, TR 9:30-10:45 am Instructor Information Name: Christopher Crawford Email: c.crawford@uky.edu Office building and room number: CP327 Office phone: (859) 257-2504, (859) 421-9612 (cell) Office hours: Monday 4-5pm (except during Senate or Department meetings), Wednesday 4-5pm.
-Course Description "A computational methods course in the theory and techniques of data analysis and error propagation, with emphasis on applications common to the physical sciences: the treatment of statistical errors, the maximum-likelihood method, the chi-square distribution, and curve fitting.
+"A computational methods course in the theory and techniques of data analysis and error propagation, with emphasis on applications common to the physical sciences: the treatment of statistical errors, the maximum-likelihood method, the chi-square distribution, and curve fitting.
 Students will learn computer programming, and they will prepare a set of analysis programs for use in subsequent lab courses."

 The course will begin with the application of probability distributions to the characterization of measurement uncertainty, through the central moments such as the mean and standard deviation, and via the parameters of common probability density functions (PDF).
 It will then treat error analysis using linear error propagation, and the methods maximum likelihood and least squares to estimate the errors in physical measurements.
 Finally, it will cover the fitting of data to straight lines, generalized linear models, and arbitrary nonlinear functions.

 Emphasis will be given to writing numerical routines using the scientific libraries in Python to visualize and analyze data, including manipulation of vectors and matrices, plotting, and functional minimization.
 Students will develop a Python toolbox of numerical routines which will be useful for analyzing data in PHY 435 and PHY 535.
 Concepts from linear algebra will be taught and used in the course to simplify calculations.
 Students will internalize many of these concepts by reading the textbook, watching lectures, and working through a series of laboratories during class.

+Course Prerequisites

-Course Prerequisites MA 213, which may be taken concurrently with PHY 335 PHY 232, which may be taken concurrently with PHY 335 Required Materials Bevington and Robinson, "Data Reduction and Error Analysis for the Physical Sciences" (required) Taylor, "An Introduction to Error Analysis: The Studies of Uncertainties in Physical Measurements" (sup) Associated Expenses No other expenses.
+MA 213, which may be taken concurrently with PHY 335 PHY 232, which may be taken concurrently with PHY 335

+Required Materials

+Bevington and Robinson, "Data Reduction and Error Analysis for the Physical Sciences" (optional)

+Taylor, "An Introduction to Error Analysis: The Studies of Uncertainties in Physical Measurements" (sup)

+Associated Expenses

+No other expenses.